 Carbidopa does not decrease adverse reactions due to central effects of levodopa.
-By permitting more levodopa to reach the brain, particularly when nausea and vomiting is not a dose-limiting factor, certain adverse CNS effects, e.g., dyskinesias, will occur at lower dosages and sooner during therapy with SINEMET CR (carbidopa-levodopa sustained release) than with levodopa alone.
+By permitting more levodopa to reach the brain, particularly when nausea and vomiting is not a dose-limiting factor, certain adverse central nervous system (CNS) effects, e.g., dyskinesias, will occur at lower dosages and sooner during therapy with SINEMET CR than with levodopa alone.

-Patients receiving SINEMET CR (carbidopa-levodopa sustained release) may develop increased dyskinesias compared to SINEMET.
-Dyskinesias are a common side effect of carbidopa-levodopa treatment.
+Patients receiving SINEMET CR may develop increased dyskinesias compared to SINEMET.
+Dyskinesias are a common side effect of carbidopa levodopa treatment.
 The occurrence of dyskinesias may require dosage reduction.

 NMS is an uncommon but life-threatening syndrome characterized by fever or hyperthermia.
 Neurological findings, including muscle rigidity, involuntary movements, altered consciousness, mental status changes; other disturbances, such as autonomic dysfunction, tachycardia, tachypnea, sweating, hyper- or hypotension; laboratory findings, such as creatine phosphokinase elevation, leukocytosis, myoglobinuria, and increased serum myoglobin have been reported.